nickvth/docker/README.md

 <b>Script docker-container<b>

-If you want to start/stop existing container or get your status of you container.
+If you want to start/stop existing container or get the container state.

 Tested on centos 6.x